Scientific Name

 - Up to 20 years.

-- It eats wide variety of prey, including mice, rodents, birds, snakes, lizards, frogs and others.
+- It eats a wide variety of prey, including mice, rodents, birds, snakes, lizards, frogs and others.

-- In captivity, adult snake eats a mice once in one or two weeks.
+- In captivity, an adult snake eats a mouse once in one or two weeks.

 Snake Habitat and Vivarium Housing

-- The habitat ranging from river valley, hillside, field and agriculture area.
+- The habitat ranges from river valleys, hillsides, fields, and agriculture areas.

 - Temperature from 82°F to 88°F.